ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 -----------

-This essay assumes that a ``pysetup`` script will make its way back into the core Python distribution in order to subsume tasks that currently rely on direct execution of setup.py files, and that the metadata previously supplied by calling ``setup()`` will instead be stored in a static metadata file.
+This essay assumes that a ``pysetup`` script will make its way back into the core Python distribution in order to handle tasks that currently rely on direct execution of setup.py files, and that the metadata previously supplied by calling ``setup()`` will instead be stored in a static metadata file.